scipion-em/docs/docs/developer/scipionCloud-on-amazon-web-services-ec2.rst

 * Mount the EBS disk

-There is a /data folder where you could mount the disk but it is up to you to decide the mounting point.
+Create the folder where you would like to mount the disk (for instance /data).

 .. code-block:: bash